intel/GPGMM/docs/DESIGN.md

 2. 3rd party allocator and residency library.

-GMM becomes spread out across projects, by different authors, with various degrees of OS support (ex. residency requires multiple implementations depending on OS version).
+GMM becomes spread out across projects, by different authors, with various degrees of OS support (residency requires multiple implementations depending on OS version).
+Since allocators and residency are in seperate libraries, neither can help each optimize each other (avoiding large heap sizes).
 This also performs best for single-process applications since multiple GMMs per process, are inherently inefficient since they will battle each for available GPU memory.

 3. Create a unified GPU memory manager.

-Unified GMMs are not lightweight but are able to handle multiple clients at once: offering incremental portability, sharing of code between projects or backends, and cooperative memory sharing at the lowest level.
+Unified GMMs are not lightweight but are able to handle multiple users at once: offering incremental portability, sharing of code between projects or backend APIs, with cooperative memory sharing at the lowest level.
 However, a single code base also means bugs could be shared too.

 This was the chosen design of GPGMM.